How to Keep Your Mac Awake and Stop It from Sleeping

 • Only Shake If audio is playing, a specific app is running, Wi-Fi is connected, an external display is attached, CPU usage is above a threshold, or an external disk is connected

-• Scheduled to specific hours and days of the week
+• Scheduled to certain hours and days

 Why mouse movement works better